 Kate Stewart joined the company bringing new expertise in business analysis and marketing strategy development to the business.
 This new toolkit would propel company growth.
 Stewart was no longer just an award-winning design firm, but a firm that combined great design with strategies that create success.
 From naming and launching Passport, the first branded Medicaid provider in Kentucky, to developing a unified identity for all the banks owned by National City across four states, Stewart was proving the power of its ideas.

 In 1990, Dan and Kate Stewart’s lifestyle and work life would collide when they were asked to work for PMAG Sweetlix.
-Using personal experience as cattle producers and applying retail packaging and branding expertise, this unique would bring immediate success.
+Using personal experience as cattle producers and applying retail packaging and branding expertise would bring immediate success to our clients.

 In 1992, Intervet (later Merck Animal Health) engaged Stewart to identify strategic marketing opportunities for the newly merged company that resulted in immediate and far reaching success.
 This included relaunching the Safe-Guard line of products and innovating new market channels for animal vaccines.
 Soon others would take note, including AAEP, Hagyard Equine Medical Institute, and Reese.